cardinaltheory/mmorpg/Chapters/Enemey/enemies.md

 # Enemies

+## Introduction

+Enemies are entites that are found within the world that may or not be hostile towards the player.
+In MMORPG games, enemies are usually the opportunity for the player's character to earn experience and earn items that drop.

+Enemies have a few common aspects across the board.
+They often have a specific level and for that level can have a specific difficulty (for example, elite enemies in World of Warcraft).
+They also have some sort of scripting that enables the enemy to respond in a certain fashin towards the player.
+Each enemy does a specific amount of damage based on their level, difficulty and pool of abilities.

+We'll first talk about leveling and scripting, and then propose alternatives to that specific implementation.

+## Current Implentation for some games

-## Level
+### Level

-MMORPGs are centered around the idea that there are enemies to defeat.
 In classical MMORPGs, enemies have their own level and their own difficulty for that level.
 For example, a monster at X level would be expected to be "simpler" to defeat than a boss at the same level.

-## Scripting
+### Scripting

 Enemies are scripted driven, meaning that they can be expected to react to certain scenarios the same way.
 Often times, enemies have a specific rotation of abilities they use and their hidden abilities become apparent the lower HP they have.

 This is a very simplistic way to handle fights, and all that players need to do to win, is to simply memorize what enemies do at specific moments.

+### Damage done

+Enemies damage is often linked directly with their current level, their difficulty at that level and the pool of abilities they have at their disposal.

+## New implementation proposal

-## AI Difficulty Solution
+### AI Difficulty Solution

 With the removal of the leveling concept for playes, how should enemy diffculty be handled.
 Handled in a way, where the player would have a difficult time understanding how the enemy functions.